oskarsinger/hosinger/ideas.md

 Make the regularization constants a function of the data (or the data's heterogeneity model).

 ####Motivation
+* This could result in regularization that adapts as the population's structure changes.

 ####Approach
 * Maybe it could come from some operator norm evaluation on our low-rank matrix factorization?